steve-crouch/dirac-job-scheduling/_episodes/04-job-types.md

 #SBATCH --mem=1M

 echo "Task $SLURM_ARRAY_TASK_ID"
-grep input/input_file_$SLURM_ARRAY_TASK_ID.txt hello
+grep hello input/input_file_$SLURM_ARRAY_TASK_ID.txt
 sleep 30
 ~~~
 {: .language-bash}

 We've introduced a few new things in this script:
 - `#SBATCH --array=1-3` - this job will create three array _tasks_, with task identifiers `1`, `2`, and `3`.
-- `#SBATCH --output=out/array_%A_%a.out` - this explicitly specifies what we want our output file to be called and where it should be located, and will collect any output printed to the console from the job. `%A` will be replaced with the overall job submission id, and `%a` will be replaced by the array task id.
-So, assuming a job id of 123456, the first array task will have an output file called `array_123456_1.out` which will be stored in the `out` directory.
+- `#SBATCH --output=output/array_%A_%a.out` - this explicitly specifies what we want our output file to be called and where it should be located, and will collect any output printed to the console from the job. `%A` will be replaced with the overall job submission id, and `%a` will be replaced by the array task id.
+So, assuming a job id of 123456, the first array task will have an output file called `array_123456_1.out` which will be stored in the `output` directory.
 Naming the output files in this way separates them by job id as well as array task id.
 - `#SBATCH --error=err/array_%A_%a.err` - similarly to `--output=`, this will store any error output for this array task (i.e. messages output to the standard error), in the specified error file in the `err` directory.
 - `$SLURM_ARRAY_TASK_ID` is a shell environment variable that holds the number of the individual array task running.
-- `grep input/input_file_$SLURM_ARRAY_TASK_ID.txt` here we use the `grep` command to search an input file with the filename `input_file_$SLURM_ARRAY_TASK_ID.txt` in the `input` directory, where `$SLURM_ARRAY_TASK_ID` will be replaced with the array id.
-So for the first array task, the input file will be called `input_file_1.txt`.
+- `grep hello input/input_file_$SLURM_ARRAY_TASK_ID.txt` here we use the `grep` command to search for the word "hello" withan input file with the filename `input_file_$SLURM_ARRAY_TASK_ID.txt` in the `input` directory, where `$SLURM_ARRAY_TASK_ID` will be replaced with the array id.
+For example, for the first array task, the input file will be called `input_file_1.txt`.
 We've used `grep` as an example command, but this technique can be applied to any program that accepts inputs in this way.

 Given the jobs are trivial and finish very quickly,
 we've added a `sleep 30` command at the end so each task takes an additional 30 seconds to run,